dan-bowen/ami-creator/README.md

-# AMI Creator
+# Amify

-Automates creating custom AMIs using Ansible for provisioning.
+Amify is a simple command-line wrapper around several tedious steps when it comes to creating custom AMIs with Ansible.

 1. Create a temporary EC2 instance
-1. Upload and run a pre-provisioning script
+1. Upload and run a `pre-ansible.sh` script
 1. Run Ansible against the instance
-1. Create AMI
+1. Create the AMI
-1. Terminate instance
+1. Terminate the instance

-Each of these steps can be run individually to allow for debugging and fine-tuning your instance before creating the final AMI.

 ```
-$ ami-creator help
+$ amify --help

 NAME
-        ami-creator
+        amify

 DESCRIPTION

-        ami-creator is a command line tool to build custom AMIs using Ansible for provisioning.
+        amify is a command line tool to build custom AMIs using Ansible.

 OPTIONS